 Owl Farm has a 600ml soil moisture and temperature probe installed in the middle of the farm.
 The data it provides is published in our weekly notes.
 We use this data to plan our N fertiliser use and to predict changes in growth rate for the coming weeks.
 We analyse long term trends to plan for the impact of summer droughts and prolonged wet and cold periods on feed supplies.

-Visual Soil Assessments (VSA) are used to evaluate the physical health of the soil.
+Owl Farm utilises expertise from Ballance Agri-nutirents to conduct Visual Soil Assessments (VSA) to analyse physical health, soil testing for chemical health and the soil health test to quantify soil biological health.
 By understanding what is happening in the soil we are able to manage it better.
 We also:

 - Direct drill crops and new grasses to minimise soil disturbance (no cultivation)